yoachim/21_Scratch/cadence_notes_notes/README.md

 Blaineau et al:  Microlensing towards MCs.
 Sounds like they want very long baseline coverage of LMC/SMC.
 We could make a metric for this I suppose--very long timescale variables.

+Graham et al:  SNe.
+Lots of text.
+Claims they like rolling cadence.
+Not sure there's much in here that matters.

 ## Metrics we should try to get